Tobin's q: Other influences on q

 Tobin's q is said to be influenced by market hype and intangible assets so that we see swings in q around the value of 1.

-Kaldor's v and Tobin's q
+Marris's v, Kaldor's repurposing of v, and Tobin's q

+Robin Marris invented the valuation ratio as a microeconomic variable in his 1964 book The Economic Theory of Managerial Capitalism and used it extensively also in all his later work on the growth of firms.

-In his 1966 paper Marginal Productivity and the Macro-Economic Theory of Distribution: Comment on Samuelson and Modigliani co-authored with Luigi Pasinetti, Nicholas Kaldor introduced this relationship as part of his broader theory of distribution that was non-marginalist.
-This theory is today known as the ‘Cambridge Growth Model’ after the location (University of Cambridge, UK) where the theories was devised.
+In an appendix of his 1966 paper Marginal Productivity and the Macro-Economic Theory of Distribution: Comment on Samuelson and Modigliani, and without acknowledgement of its source, Nicholas Kaldor used a macroeconomic version of Marris's valuation ratio as part of his broader theory of distribution that was non-marginalist.
+This theory is today known as the 'Cambridge Growth Model' after the location (University of Cambridge, UK) where the theories was devised.
 In the paper Kaldor writes:

 The "valuation ratio" (v) [is] the relation of the market value of shares to the capital employed by corporations."

 Kaldor then goes on to explore the properties of v at a properly macroeconomic level.
 He ends up deriving the following equation: